Sherwood (Qld)

 Population growth drivers in Sherwood are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Sherwood's population is estimated at around 6,727 as of Feb 2026.
-This reflects an increase of 645 people (10.6%) since the 2021 Census, which reported a population of 6,082 people.
-The change is inferred from the resident population of 6,597, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 95 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,937 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Sherwood's 10.6% growth since the 2021 census exceeded the SA4 region (8.5%), along with the national average, marking it as a growth leader in the region.
-Population growth for the suburb of Sherwood (Qld) was primarily driven by overseas migration that contributed approximately 63.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Analysis of ABS population updates and AreaSearch validation shows the suburb of Sherwood's estimated population is around 6,709 as of May 2026.
+This reflects a 10.3% increase since the 2021 Census, which reported a population of 6,082 people.
+The change was inferred from AreaSearch's resident population estimate of 6,665 following examination of ABS ERP data release in June 2025 and additional 92 validated new addresses since the Census date.
+Sherwood's population density is 2,929 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
+The suburb's 10.3% growth since the 2021 census exceeded both the SA4 region (8.3%) and national average, marking it as a growth leader.
+Population growth was primarily driven by overseas migration contributing approximately 63.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

 Frequently Asked Questions - Population